Argentina v England (1986 FIFA World Cup)

-Argentina v England was a football match played on 22 June 1986 between Argentina and England in the quarter-finals of the 1986 FIFA World Cup at the Estadio Azteca in Mexico City.
+Argentina 2 - 1 England was a football match played on 22 June 1986 between Argentina and England in the quarter-finals of the 1986 FIFA World Cup at the Estadio Azteca in Mexico City.
 The game was held four years after the Falklands War between Argentina and the United Kingdom, and was a key part in the already intense Argentina–England football rivalry.
 It was also a match which included two of the most well-known goals in football history, both scored by Argentina captain Diego Maradona.

 The first goal, after 51 minutes, was the "Hand of God goal," which Maradona scored by using his hand.
 The second, four minutes after his first, saw him dribble past five England players, Peter Beardsley, Peter Reid, Terry Butcher, Terry Fenwick, Butcher (again), and finally goalkeeper Peter Shilton, and became known as the "Goal of the Century."
 Argentina won the game 2–1 and went on to win the 1986 World Cup with a victory over West Germany in the final match.
 Maradona won the golden ball for player of the tournament; England's goalscorer on the day, Gary Lineker, won the golden boot for being the tournament's top scorer.

 Background

 Argentina–England football rivalry

 The rivalry between the England and Argentina national football teams is generally traced back to the 1966 FIFA World Cup.
 During the quarter-final game at Wembley Stadium, the home of the England national team, Argentine captain Antonio Rattin was sent off as Argentina lost in a game which contained excessive foul play.
 Rattin was angered at the sending-off, feeling that the German referee Rudolf Kreitlein, who did not speak Spanish, had been biased towards the English, a fellow European nation, in front of their home fans, and stamped over the royal carpet in the stadium.
-This led England manager Alf Ramsey to describe the Argentines as "animals", comments that were viewed as racist by the Argentines.
+This led England manager Alf Ramsey to describe the Argentine players as "animals", a comment that caused outrage in Argentina.

 Despite the popularity of Osvaldo Ardiles and Ricardo Villa, Argentines who played with Tottenham Hotspur in England in an era before it was commonplace for clubs to have non-British players, the rivalry remained strong.